 Life Together: Commitments for a Community of Learning

-At Eastern Mennonite University our life together supports our work, and in turn, our work shapes our life together.
+At EMU our life together supports our work, and in turn, our work shapes our life together.
 EMU serves the church and the world by engaging in academic inquiry in conversation with God’s story through scripture, Christ, and the church.
 As a Christian university in the Anabaptist tradition, we encourage each other in Christ-like ways of living and learning.

 The following ideals describe the learning community we aspire to be.
 They are derived from scripture as read in the Anabaptist tradition, our own century of tradition as an academic church institution, and the traditions we continue to make together today.
 Formal policies and procedures outlined in EMU faculty, staff, and student handbooks are designed to hold us accountable to these principles and sustain the identity and values that bind us together while creating space for questioning that identity in a spirit of continual renewal.
 We commit ourselves to regularly review and update all university policies in light of these ideals.

 Love for God and one another: Our most important work is to love as God loves us, as shown in the life of Jesus.
 We seek relational, collaborative, and restorative approaches to teaching and learning, administration, policy, and discipline.
 We commit ourselves to practice generosity and hospitality, demonstrating reconciling love, sustained by collective worship and spiritual formation.

 Wisdom: Our learning community pursues truth and seeks wisdom in its practice.
 We bring creativity and rigorous inquiry to our academic work, including our curricular distinctives of peacebuilding, social justice, cross-cultural engagement, and sustainability.
 We listen to each other with compassion and boldly share our own authentic statements of faith and doubt.
 We commit ourselves to intellectual, physical, and spiritual growth in all aspects of academic and social life.